JerryBeGood/Press-Review-AI/.ai/prd.md

 ### 5.3.
 Browsing

-- ID: PRSR-015
+- ID: PRSR-016
 - Title: Browsing the press release archive
-- Description: As a user, I want to have access to an archive of all my generated press releases so that I can browse them at any time.
+- Description: As a logged-in user, I want to have access to an archive of all my generated press releases so that I can browse them at any time.
 - Acceptance criteria:
   - The archive is available on a dedicated subpage.
   - Press releases are arranged chronologically (from the most recent).
   - Each item on the list leads to the full content of the press release.

-- ID: PRSR-016
+- ID: PRSR-017
 - Title: Reading press releases
-- Description: As a user, after selecting a press release from the archive, I want to see its full content, including a general summary.
+- Description: As a logged-in user, after selecting a press release from the archive, I want to see its full content, including a general summary.
 - Acceptance criteria:
   - The content is legible and well formatted.
   - Each segment contains a title, summary, and clickable link to the original article.